-Simpler is better -- not only for kids and the elderly, experts say, but for anyone with diabetes who uses a blood glucose meter.
-Fewer steps mean fewer mistakes, and reviews say the best meters are those that make the basic process of testing your blood sugar -- insert test strip, prick finger, apply blood, read result -- as foolproof as possible.
+When it comes to blood glucose meters, fewer steps mean fewer mistakes.
+So the best glucose meters are those that make the basic process of testing your blood sure as foolproof as possible: Insert test strip, prick finger, apply blood, read result.

-The Accu-Chek Aviva accepts two types of test strips: regular Aviva strips and Aviva Plus test strips.
-The distinction between the two is important for some diabetics.
-The regular Aviva test strips were included in the FDA's 2009 warning to patients about GDH-PQQ (glucose dehydrogenase pyrroloquinoline quinone) test strips, which can interact with some non-glucose sugars to give falsely high blood sugar readings.
-The Accu-Chek website's also carries a safety warning.
+One note: The Accu-Chek Aviva Plus is sometimes marketed simply as the Accu-Chek Aviva, which was also the name of a previous model.
+Always double-check the labeling to make sure you're actually getting the Aviva Plus meter and Aviva Plus test strips.
+Although the information is no longer available online, the regular Aviva test strips were included in the FDA's 2009 warning to patients about GDH-PQQ (glucose dehydrogenase pyrroloquinoline quinone) test strips, which can interact with some non-glucose sugars to give falsely high blood sugar readings.

 Speaking of test strips, Accu-Chek Aviva Plus Test Strips (Est. $60 for pack of 50) are even more expensive than those for the FreeStyle Lite.
 However, Roche Diagnostics -- the company behind Accu-Chek -- also offers a savings program to make their test strips more accessible to consumers.